#GiveHealth: Bringing Quality Care to the Community

 Maribel says the overwhelming response has been one of gratitude and relief.

-At one of recent events, a worker declined the vaccine over fears about potential side effects.
+At one of the recent events, a worker declined the vaccine over fears about potential side effects.
 She’d heard that her arm could be sore for a few days* and said she couldn’t afford to miss a day of work.

-While rampant misinformation is indeed a barrier for many residents, the workers attending these outreach events have elected to be there – often traveling from nearby farms to get vaccinated.
+While rampant misinformation is a barrier for many residents, the workers attending these outreach events have elected to be there – often traveling from nearby farms to get vaccinated.
 “Generally speaking, if they are there, they’ve chosen to get it.”

 Mobile Health Outreach